dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_3_Accessing_Digitalcoind_with_NodeJS.md

 The full code is available as [sendtx.js](src/17_3_sendtx.js).

-## Summary: Accessing Bitcoind with Node
+## Summary: Accessing Digitalcoind with Node

 With BCRPC you can access all the RPC commands available through ```digitalcoin-cli```, in JavaScript.
 The [BCRPC README](https://github.com/dgarage/bcrpc) has some examples which use promises (the examples in this document use callbacks).
 The [JavaScript behind it](https://github.com/dgarage/bcrpc/blob/master/index.js) is short and readable.